GoogleCloudPlatform/python-docs-samples/genai/template_folder/README.md

     └── test_hello_world_examples.py
 ```

 Notable:

-*  The folder name and test file use the full feature name as `hello_world`
+- The folder name and test file use the full feature name as `hello_world`
-*  The sample file use the feature `helloworld` but in a short condensed form.
+- The sample file use the feature `helloworld` but in a short condensed form.
   (This is required for internal automation purposes.)

 To improve your understanding, refer to the existing folders lik [count_tokens](../count_tokens) and
 [text_generation](../text_generation).

-## Deve